sola-st/wasm-r3/notes/init-presentation/slides.md

 # How to instrument the wasm

-Wasabi seems to provide almost all features I need.
+Wasabi seems to provide all features I need.
 * `EVT called` in wasabi: `start`
 * `EVT exit_func` in wasabi: `return_`
 * `EVT call` in wasabi: `call_pre`